American conger

 The American conger (Conger oceanicus) is a species of eel in the family Congridae.
 Other common names for this fish include conger, dog eel, poison eel and sea eel.
 It is a marine fish with a widespread distribution in the Western Atlantic from Cape Cod in Massachusetts to northeastern Florida in United States and the northern Gulf of Mexico, and is also reported from near the mid-Atlantic island of St. Helena and off the coast of Nova Scotia in Canada.
-Dark grayish color, it can grow to about 6.5 ft long and weigh more than 40 kg.
+With a dark-grayish color, it can grow to about 6.5 ft long and weigh more than 40 kg.

 Description

 The American conger is a large, elongated, cylindrical fish growing to a maximum length of over 2 m and a maximum weight of over 40 kg, though a more typical length is about a meter.
 The upper jaw projects further forward than the lower jaw.
 The dorsal fin starts just behind the pectoral fins and runs in a continuous even ribbon to the tip of the tail, where it fuses with the similarly long and uniform anal fin.
 The dorsal surface is some shade of dark gray while the ventral surface is whitish.
 The dorsal and anal fins have a dark margin.